Pseudo-Riemannian geometry embeds information geometry in optimal transport: -divergence and the pseudo-Riemannian framework

 where $I$ is the $n \times n$ identity matrix.
 If $v = a^i \frac{\partial}{\partial p^i} + b^{\bar{i}} \frac{\partial}{\partial q'^{\bar{i}}}$ is a tangent vector, then \eqref{eqn:metric.h.quadratic.case} gives $h(p, q')(v, v) = a^1 b^{\bar{1}} + \cdots + a^n b^{\bar{n}}$.

 Consider the pseudo-Euclidean space $\mathbb{R}_n^{2n} := \{(x, y): x, y \in \mathbb{R}^n\}$ with the metric

 It is easy to verify that the mapping

 is an isometry from $(M \times M', h)$ to $\mathbb{R}_n^{2n}$.
 Note that $\mathbb{R}_n^{2n}$ is, up to isometries, the unique space form (complete connected pseudo-Riemannian manifold with constant curvature) with signature $(n, n)$ and zero curvature; see \cite[Corollary 8.24]{O83}.
-As we shall see in Example \ref{eg:Bregman.geometry}, the dually flat geometry of Bregman divergence follows directly from the framework of this paper and the flatness of the pseudo-Euclidean space. \end{example}
+As we shall see in Example \ref{eg:Bregman.geometry}, the dually flat geometry of Bregman divergence follows directly from our framework and the flatness of the pseudo-Euclidean space. \end{example}

 \begin{example} [General convex cost] Suppose again $M = M' = \mathbb{R}^n$.
 Now let $c(p, q') = \Psi(p - q')$ where $\Psi$ is strictly convex.
 The solution to this transport problem is given by Gangbo and McCann \cite{GM96}.
 The pseudo-Riemannian metric is given in Euclidean coordinates by